CarolineYH/Simple-Behavioral-Discounting-Model/README.md

 where $$\delta(t)$$ is the Dirac delta function (an instantaneous reward pulse at $$t=0$$).

-See the accompanying Python script [`1_immediate_reward.py`](./1_immediate_reward.py) for a dynamic visualization of how adding an immediate reward changes the utility curve over time.
+See the accompanying Python script [`1_immediate_reward.py`](./1_immediate_reward.py) for the following dynamic visualization of how adding an immediate reward changes the utility curve over time.

 ![immediate_reward_utility](https://github.com/user-attachments/assets/4b0933af-1f70-47c6-8c48-5cb7dde58044)